 Ingredients

-Crock Pot Canada Goose
+Crock Pot Goose

 - skinless legs and thighs from 1 Goose